 Claimants who are unavailable to accept a job or refuse a suitable position are ineligible to collect compensation.
 Moreover, claim applicants who are ill, traveling or otherwise unable to acquire work promptly are not eligible to file an unemployment claim in North Carolina.

-On the North Carolina unemployment EDD application, you will need to include identification information such as your name, address, contact information and Social Security Number.
-Other information unemployment claim applicants will need is comprehensive work history that includes dates and pay rate of past employment, reason for employment separation, names and contact information of employers.
+On the North Carolina unemployment EDD application, you will need to include identification information such as your name, address, contact information, and Social Security Number.
+Other information unemployment claim applicants will need is a comprehensive work history that includes dates and pay rate of past employment, the reason for employment separation, names and contact information of employers.
 Military personnel will need the dates of service.
 Non-citizens must include their alien registration number.

 Where to Register for Unemployment Benefits in North Carolina